JmingLy/PIBNN/README.md

 - the stage-one and stage-two training commands;and
 - JENDL-derived and GEF-derived example mass-yield data.

-The data we used in the paper is also included.
+The data used in the paper is also included.

+Further more, an extra explaination of the method is listed here.

 Contact me at ljm180504@stu.pku.edu.cn if you have any questions